tmfg/digitraffic/pages/ilmoita-oma-sovellus-en.md

   - ["Terms of service", "/en/terms-of-service/"]
 ---

-You can sign up your application with following information via email to digitraffic(a)tmfg.fi or sending pull request to [GitHub](https://github.com/finnishtransportagency/digitraffic).
+You can sign up your application with following information via email to digitraffic(a)fintraffic.fi or sending pull request to [GitHub](https://github.com/finnishtransportagency/digitraffic).

 ## Required information
 * Application name